Glockie-Bae/MTWNet/README.md

 Global Trend and Local Fluctuation: A Modeling Strategy for Non-Periodic Multi-Stage Data

-In this paper, we present GLMS as a powerful framework for industrial and benchmark time series analysis, which can
+In this paper, we present MTWNet as a powerful framework for industrial and benchmark time series analysis, which can

 🏆 Achieve state-of-the-art performance on both the industrial spot welding dataset and the UEA2018 benchmark datasets.